maphew/zadam-trilium-wiki/Protected-notes.md

     * data encryption key is random key generated at the time of [[document|Document]] initialization and is constant over the lifetime of the document.
 If we change password, we re-encrypt only this key.
 5. We use data encryption key to decrypt actual data - note title and content.
     * encryption used is again AES-128 with [CBC chaining](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
 Unique IV is generated with every encryption operation and stored together with the cipher text.

+## Sharing
+Please note that protected notes cannot be shared like regular notes.